Mulled Wine Cranberry Sauce

 Combine all of the ingredients in a saucepan and bring to a boil over medium high heat.

-Continue to cook, lowering the heat if it’s spattering, until the cranberries start to pop, roughly 5 minutes, stirring occasionally.
+Continue to cook, lowering the heat if it begins to spatter, until the cranberries start to pop, roughly 5 minutes, stirring occasionally.

 Press the berries against the side of the pan to help break them down, and continue cooking for another 5 to 10 minutes, until the sauce thickens.